- 1 pound fresh or frozen salmon (or 14.75 oz. canned salmon)

 - ¼ teaspoon ground black pepper

-- ½ cup fresh chopped herbs (or 1 tablespoon dried herbs), such as chives and dill
+- ½ cup fresh chopped herbs, such as chives and dill

-- 1 tablespoon olive oil (for pan frying)
+- 1 tablespoon avocado oil or sunflower oil (for pan frying)

 - 5 whole wheat hamburger buns